gh-mentor/python-workshop/ex2-template-pattern/README.md

      pytest
      ```

-5. **Enhance Documentation**:
+5. **Documentation**:
-   - Update the README to explain the Template Method Pattern and how it is used in the application.
+   - Explain the Template Method Pattern and how it is used in the application.

 ## Sample Prompts for Copilot Assistance